Getting Out Of Debt Through Short Sales

 A short sale is not the only form of loss mitigation for lenders.
 There are others, including loan modification and deed in lieu of foreclosure.
 But a short sale often makes sense for both the lender and the homeowner.
 It can enable the homeowner to avoid a default on the mortgage loan and sell the house.
 For the lender, it avoids the administrative costs of carrying a property in foreclosure and achieves at least partial repayment of the original loan.

-The reasons why so many short sales have become so prevalent are well known.
-The housing downturn, combined with the overall bad economy, has left millions of people unable to make their mortgage payment.
-Job loss, medical bills, and unsustainable mortgage terms have all contributed to this.
+The reasons why so many short sales have become so prevalent are well-known.
+The housing downturn, combined with the overall bad economy, has left millions of people unable to make their mortgage payments.
+Job loss, medical bills and unsustainable mortgage terms have all contributed to this.

 Fortunately, there is a way forward.
-The experienced real estate attorneys at Roche & Roche know how to negotiate short sale payoffs.
+The experienced real estate attorneys at the Law Offices of Roche and Roche, PC, know how to negotiate short-sale payoffs.
 Our goal is always to secure a payoff that will enable our client to dispose of the property, and we strive to get the bank or other lender to waive the deficiency between the face amount of the mortgage and what the house is now worth.